WDI-SEA/react-development-course-materials/02-React State/06-functional-components-lecture.md

 *After this lesson, you will be able to:*

-- Contrast class components with functional components
+- Contrast class components with functional components.
-- Rewrite class components into functional components
+- Rewrite class components into functional components.

 ---